Good and pleasant

 “They continued steadfastly in the apostles' teaching and fellowship, in the breaking of bread, and prayer.”

 Having begun to re-root in God, you feel it, the pull back toward a people, the sense that this faith was never meant to be lived as a party of one.
-And if you were wounded in community, that pull comes mixed with dread, because this is the harder reconnection, the one your scars argue against.
+And if you were wounded among others, that pull comes mixed with dread, because this is the harder reconnection, the one your scars argue against.
 Let the psalmist speak to the wound gently: it is good, he sings, and it is pleasant, to dwell together in unity.
-Not naive, not blind to how communities can hurt, but honest about a sweetness the lone road cannot give.
-The first church did not gather for an hour and disperse to its separate lives.
-It shared teaching and meals and prayers and possessions, lives genuinely woven together.
-You were made for some version of that, not for a solitary faith curated and controlled.
+Not naive, not blind to how people can hurt, but honest about a sweetness the lone road cannot give.
+You were made for shared meals and shared prayers, for lives genuinely woven together, not for a solitary faith curated and controlled.
 So come back, but come back carefully, at the pace your healing allows.
 Belonging again, slowly and with eyes open, is itself part of being remade.
 The goodness of a true fellowship is worth the careful risk of return.